cognitive-space/graphene-luna/docs/middleware.md

 ## Websocket Middleware

-The websocket middleware functions much like the standard Django request/response middleware; however, since websockets open a long lived connection and message are received and sent asynchronously it works slightly different.
+The websocket middleware functions much like the standard Django request/response middleware; however, since websockets open a long lived connection and messages are received and sent asynchronously it works slightly different.

 This middleware is good for authenticating the initial websocket connection, performing setup and tear down, modifying the send and receive functions.